Earthfiredrake/SWL-Clockwatcher/README.md

   + Mitigation has been less than successful, but it can be disabled independently if it becomes an issue (/setoption efdClockwatcherLoginAlerts false)

 Possible future features:
-+ Alerts for queue pops (for when alt tabbed, not sure if I can detect the active application though)
 + Compact list of mission cooldowns as a secondary tab on the timer window, like days of yore
 + Lookup tables could make several features viable:
   + Extended mission info (zone and questgiver would be handy at the very least)